jphafner/physicsAMC/README.md

     Everything should work here.
     This is somewhat implied in [question-bank](#question-bank).

--[develop](https://github.com/jphafner/physicsAMC/tree/develop), this is the development branch.
+-[develop](https://github.com/jphafner/physicsAMC/tree/develop), this is no more in usage
-    This has since been  merged into master, so nothing different here.
-    I am since stopped using this branch, it is empty.

 #dependencies